Edit

 Sequencing in the default templates

-Our long-term goal for sequencing is to automatically sequence all the entities for every configuration.
-Until we reach that goal, for the entities in each of our default templates, we have created sequences that represent the dependency order between entities.
+Our long-term goal for sequencing is to automatically sequence all entities for every configuration.
+Until we reach that goal, for entities in each of our default templates, we've created sequences that represent the dependency order between entities.

 The following table shows how the templates were set up to handle dependencies.
-Note that the entities do not have to be processed in the order that we have sequenced them in.
+The entities don't have to be processed in the order that we've sequenced them in.
 You can sequence them differently.
-However, you might inadvertently change the order that entities are processed in.
-If an entity requires data that hasn't been imported by another entity, you might receive errors because of missing dependent data.
+However, you might inadvertently change the order in which entities are processed.
+If an entity requires data that another entity hasn't imported, you might receive errors because of missing dependent data.

 Module Unit Level